emanuelpalm/android-compute/README.md

 The below Lua program shows what a lambda could look like that accepts and uppercases regular text batches.
-It also shows the use of `lcm:log()`, which can be used to send log data to the service that submitted the current batch while the lambda program is running.
+It also shows the use of `lcm:log()`, which can be used to send log data to the service that submitted the current batch while its lambda program is running.

 ```lua
 function hello()